nickmeldrum/site-seed/README.md

  * creating a dev build:
    * get HMR working
    * (get React in place and get RHL in?)
-   * get ssr watching and autoreloading server
    * update docs on how dev build works
+   * check prod build still works
+   * rename client and server to UI and ssr respectively
  * create a node api server?
  * look at how yarn can use it's cache when build is happening in a docker image build
  * rationalise the inheritance of the dockerfiles - make 1 extend the other